Montessori Curriculum & Activities

 Aims

-We aim to help children develop self-help skills, the power of concentration, self-discipline and diligence, self-worthand independence, courtesy, kindness, and respect for others.
-They are encouraged to become socially adept at theappropriate developmental stage.
+They are encouraged to become socially adept at the appropriate developmental stage.
 Each child is a special and unique individual.
-The children's particular learning needs as well as their personal, social, and physical requirements and preferences are respected and catered for so that they can utilise their potential to the best of their abilities.
+The children's personal, social, and physical requirements and preferences are respected and catered for so that they can utilise their potential to the best of their abilities.

-Our aim is to make learning an enjoyable, exciting, and challenging experience which will give a good foundation to thechildren for many "happy learning" years ahead.
-The habits and skills developed in early years will help them toconcentrate and work efficiently for a lifetime, no matter where they go.
+Our aim is to make learning an enjoyable, exciting, and challenging experience which will give a good foundation to the children for many "happy learning" years ahead.
+The habits and skills developed in early years will help them to concentrate and work efficiently for a lifetime, no matter where they go.

 Frequently Asked Questions

-SUMMER TERM 2024
+SUMMER TERM 2025

 Term commences